-If you run an online store, chances are most of your customer data is stored on your ecommerce platform.
+Your ecommerce platform stores lots of data about your customers.
 Make use of this valuable information by integrating it into your email marketing, and drive more revenue.

-Segment your audience to send more relevant campaigns – You wouldn’t want to receive holiday emails during the offseason, and neither do your customers.
-Rather than sending the same email to your entire customer base, segment your lists based on what you know about your customer to send relevant content that interests them.
+Segment your audience to send more relevant campaigns – Rather than sending the same email to your entire customer base, segment your lists based on what you know about your customer and their purchase history to send relevant content that interests them.

-Send review request email campaigns – Customer reviews can happen organically, but don’t sit idly by and wait!
+Request a review – Customer reviews can happen organically, but don’t sit idly by and wait!
 Instead, make customer reviews work for you by asking for them, responding to them, and promoting them.
 In fact, research from Bazaarvoice shows products with reviews have a 10% higher conversion rate than those without.

-Send birthday and anniversary emails – Every customer appreciates when a business recognizes them, even if that means sending your customers a simple happy birthday email.
-Integrating your ecommerce platform with your email tool allows you to set up automatic birthday emails that go out to your customers with a special offer or discount for their birthday, driving them to your business to make a purchase.
+Celebrate birthdays and anniversaries – Every customer appreciates when a business recognizes them, even if that means sending your customers a simple happy birthday email.
+Integrating your ecommerce platform with your email tool allows you to set up automatic birthday emails.
+Don’t forget to include a special birthday treat like a promotion or discount that will bring them back to your store.

-Send subscription reminder emails – If your ecommerce business operates on a subscription model (like Birchbox or Bagel of the Month Club), then subscription reminder emails can work, reminding them to renew, or presenting offers to upgrade their plan.
-By integrating your ecommerce platform with your email marketing tool, you can set up a series of reminder emails that automatically go out to customers leading up to their subscription expiry date.
+Remind people to renew – If your ecommerce business operates on a subscription model, e.g. Birchbox or Bagel of the Month Club, then subscription reminder emails can work, reminding them to renew, or presenting offers to upgrade their plan.
+By integrating your ecommerce platform with your email marketing tool, you have visibility into the customer’s expiration date allowing you to send out an automated renewal reminder.

 If one of your main marketing goals is to convert customers, a CRM (customer relationship management) system can manage your relationships with prospects and customers.

-By integrating your CRM and email marketing tool, you can:
+By integrating your CRM and email marketing tool, you can create:

-Setup automated lead nurturing emails –When you create newsletters and one-off campaigns, you usually send them to a whole list of people, but automated email campaigns are set up once and automatically send to a segment of your list, or multiples segments, depending on the trigger you set.
+Automated lead nurture campaigns –When you create newsletters and one-off campaigns, you usually send them to a whole list of people, but automated email campaigns are set up once and automatically send to a segment of your list, or multiples segments, depending on the trigger you set.

 For example, when you sign up for Constant Contact, you get a welcome email.
 This email introduces you to Constant Contact, asks you to verify your email address, tells you how to set-up your account, and explains how to get started with building your brand.